 A smoothly running car depends on a conglomerate of factors working together.
-Of these many congruent factors, the engine is the powerhouse, the component that transforms a car from a hunk of well-built metal to a beautiful, moving machine.
+Of these many congruent factors, the engine is the powerhouse, the component that transforms the car from a hunk of well-built metal to a beautiful, moving machine.

 The engine has to be carefully assembled and maintained continuously.
 For the engine to work maximally, it needs gasoline (or fuel) which plays a very important part in its function.